DaveAhearne/DaveAhearne/README.md

 My interest lies in how these techniques translate into reliable, maintainable systems rather than isolated notebook results.

+## 🧩 Current Side Project

+My current side project focuses on building an ML-enabled product, prioritising clean architecture, operational simplicity, and low-latency interaction.

+Key approaches and implementation details:
+- Hexagonal architecture in Go with clear separation between:
+  - Domain contracts and types
+  - Use cases as the application boundary
+  - Infrastructure adapters for external dependencies
+  - HTTP delivery layer as a thin interface
+- HTMX-first UI with websocket support for a server-driven interaction model, reducing frontend complexity while maintaining responsiveness
+- LLM integration via Ollama with streaming responses:
+  - Incremental decoding of streamed chunks
+  - Server-side chunking strategy to emit readable partial responses while streaming
+- Vector similarity search backed by Postgres using pgvector:
+  - Persisted prototype embeddings
+  - Nearest-neighbour queries using vector distance operators
+- Service integration between:
+  - A Go web application as the primary delivery surface and orchestration layer
+  - A Python FastAPI service responsible for embeddings and similarity lookups
+- Docker-first packaging and environment-driven configuration for reproducible local and deployment workflows

+The next phase of the project focuses on evolving the system into a low-latency natural language interface backed by a structured internal knowledge model, while avoiding unnecessary reliance on large, opaque models
+* **Structured memory with temporal awareness**:
+Introduce a slot-based representation for capturing relevant information from natural language input.
+Facts are stored with confidence, provenance, and temporal validity, allowing the system to retain history while prioritising recent or explicitly updated information.
+* **Targeted extraction over free-form generation**: Populate structured slots using extractive question-answering models in combination with named-entity recognition.
+This enables precise, bounded extraction from short interactions, with explicit uncertainty tracking rather than implicit assumptions.
+* **Semantic routing and intent interpretation**: Replace brittle keyword triggers with embedding-based routing and lightweight intent classification to determine how user input should be handled, whether updating stored information, querying existing knowledge, or retrieving contextual signals.
+* **Natural language querying of structured knowledge**: Expose stored information through the same natural language interface used to create it.
+Wherever possible, queries are resolved deterministically against structured data, with retrieval-based techniques used selectively for nuanced or contextual questions.
+* **Application-level safeguards and adaptability**: Enforce constraints on storage, updates, and retrieval to prevent low-confidence accumulation or misuse.
+Conflicts, revisions, and uncertainty are handled explicitly, allowing the system to adapt naturally as information evolves.

 ## 🔧 Current Technical Exploration

 I am actively exploring architectures that combine: